Synopsis: The EV transition won’t be overnight, and rushing would increase emissions.

 So what about other countries?
 In the UK average car age is just over 8 years, but the source of UK data reports that “the average age of cars in the EU as a whole was 11.5 years in 2019, up from 8.4 years in 2007.”, and that the average age of cars globally is on the rise.
 Maybe the UK is behind?
 But in any case, the EU average is over 10, supporting that average car ‘life’ is at least 20 years in the EU.

-In Japan the average age is 8.84 years, and again reported as rising.
-This is despite Japan have specific penalties on registering cars over 5 years of age, that results in many Japanese cars continuing their ‘life’ beyond their time in Japan, as evidenced by a plethora of exporters of used cars from Japan, eg top 10 Japanese Used Car Exporters and JC export.
-Clearly while cars may live a little below 10 years in Japan, cars that starting life in Japan, often ‘retire’ elsewhere.
+In Japan the average age is 8.84 years in mid 2022, and again is reported as rising.
+This is despite the myth that Japan has specific penalties on registering cars over 5 years of age, and the reality that many Japanese cars continuing their ‘life’ beyond their time in Japan, as evidenced by a plethora of exporters of used cars from Japan, e.g., top 10 Japanese Used Car Exporters and JC export.
+Clearly, an average age of over 8 years, which suggests a lifespan over 16 years, allowing for the fact that some vehicles ‘retire’ elsewhere, suggests Japanese cars have a long life.

 In Australia the average age of cars driven is just over 10 years, (and people 37), so again, the lifespan of cars being double average age is over 20 years.
 This is further confirmed by statistics reported in that same article that there are over 18 million cars in use in Australia, and 800,000 (4.4%) were scrapped in the year prior to that data.